 Home Care At A Glance: The Basics

-Personal Care, Advanced Personal Care (transfers, catheter care and ostomy hygiege), Respite, Nursing, Transportation, Errands and assistance with common Household tasks (housekeeping, meal preparation and pet care)
+Personal Care (bathing, using the restroom, grooming, etc), Advanced Personal Care (transfers, catheter care and ostomy hygiene), Companionship Care, Respite Care (relief for caregivers in the family), Nursing, Transportation, Errands and assistance with common Household tasks (housekeeping, meal preparation and pet care).

 Medicaid, Medicaid HMO, County Tax and Grant Programs, Private Insurance, Long-Term Care Insurance, VA Benefits, Trust Funds, Worker's Compensation, Private Payment.

 As little as you need to as much as you need.

 Anyone who needs home care due to aging, disability, injury or illness can receive services.

 Sometimes.
 Specific medical care and oversight may require a physician's order and state programs funding services will determine the level of care needed in order to approve services.

 Questions to ask when selecting a Home Care Agency